Next day of no School

 How are we supporting students?

-We have a number of support programs in place to provide students with academic intervention and enrichment.
-All AIS programs monitor student progress from beginning to end. +
+Current programs in place to provide students with academic intervention and enrichment.
+All AIS programs monitor student progress from beginning to end.

 SEL Supports: